AI. Useful innovation or one step away from robot world domination?

 It also has the capacity to scan images, a feature that many other summarising AI tools lack.

-As such a human facing role, relationship building and emotional intelligence are crucial qualities.
-Which so far, AI hasn’t fully grasped.
-Meaning over use could have a negative impact, such as obvious AI-generated emails or AI cold callers.
+As it’s such a human-facing role, relationship-building and emotional intelligence are crucial qualities.
+Which, so far, AI hasn’t fully grasped.
+This means that overuse could have a negative impact, such as obvious AI-generated emails or AI cold callers.

-An important thing for our sales team to know is how we stack up against competitors in various ways.
-For example, what integrations are we compatible with versus our closest competitors.
+An important thing for our sales team to know is how we compare to competitors.
+For example, what integrations are we compatible with compared to our closest competitors?

-To enable sales to ask questions about competitors which will search our Crayon platform for answers in real time.
+This is why we’ve introduced Crayon AI to Slack globally - to enable sales to ask questions about competitors and search the Crayon platform for answers in real time.

 “We have a fast growing sales team of hundreds of reps.
 With that much growth, competitive intelligence needs to be as easy as possible for reps to consume — we’re talking a few minutes tops.
 Crayon has been the ideal solution to meet that need.”